A practical guide to Zendesk self service in 2026

 Customer Portal: A secure little corner where customers can log in to check on their support tickets and see their past conversations with your team.

-The whole point is to cut down on the number of tickets your team has to manage, make customers happier with quick solutions, and let your support agents focus on the really gnarly problems that need a human brain.
+The whole point is to streamline the number of tickets your team has to manage, make customers happier with quick solutions, and let your support agents focus on the really gnarly problems that need a human brain.

 The core components of a native Zendesk self service setup

-When you build your self-service portal inside Zendesk, you’re mostly using a few key pieces that come right out of the box.
-Let’s get into what they are and what they do.
+When you build your self-service portal inside Zendesk, you're using a few key pieces that are designed to work together seamlessly.
+Let's get into what they are and what they do.

 Zendesk Guide